The Karezza Method

 11. Get into a sexual position where your eyes can be locked — the lotus position is an optimal choice for this.

 12. Gently caress your partner's penis or vagina, but with "your thoughts on love, not passion," according to Lloyd.
+You might also want to engage in cock warming.

 13. Don't rush it.
 Prolong it.
 Immerse yourself in it with the understanding that orgasm has no place here.